SQL Constraints

 2. UNIQUE Constraint

-The UNIQUE constraint makes sure all values in a column are different.
+The UNIQUE constraint applies to ensure all the values in a column are unique.

 Example